 Closing Date: Open until a suitable candidate is found

 Location: Office: 12122 68 Street, Edmonton, Alberta and travel in and around surrounding Edmonton area

-- Work in collaboration with a Multi-disciplinary team to create IPP
+- Work in collaboration with a Multi-disciplinary team to create IPP and deliver service

 - Use standard and non-standard assessment tools/forms to evaluate progress and determine eligibility for funding